University of North Carolina at Chapel Hill, J.D., with highest honors, 2011; Editorial Board, North Carolina Law Review, 2010-11

 - North Carolina Super Lawyers, North Carolina Rising Star, business litigation, 2017

-Represents growing consumer products manufacturer in defense of a putative federal court class action involving alleged unfair trade practices.
+Achieved dismissal of a putative federal court class action against a consumer-products manufacturer alleging unfair trade practices.

-Represents hospital system in defense of a putative class action claim involving patient billing.
+Won denial of class certification and dismissal of all claims against a hospital system in a putative class action claim involving patient billing.

-Represents a certified public accountant in malpractice complaint filed with the North Carolina State Board of Certified Public Accountant Examiners.
+Represented a certified public accountant in a malpractice complaint filed with the North Carolina State Board of Certified Public Accountant Examiners.

 Advises governmental entities in compliance issues involving North Carolina's public records and open meetings laws.